Alvord was born in

 age of twenty, Alvord was appointed Deputy Sheriff of Cochise County

 by the newly-elected Sheriff,

 "Texas" John Slaughter.
-Within no time,
+Within

-number of cattle rustlers and other wanted fugitives.
+brought in a number of cattle rustlers and other wanted fugitives.

 For the next three

 rustlers, and gunmen of all kinds.
 However, Alvord’s sterling

 reputation as an efficient

 began to slip in 1889, when he began to drink heavily.

 Burton Alvord served as a